CERTIFICATE IN MEDICAL ETHICS

 Taught by faculty with extensive experience in bioethics education, as well as full-time clinical ethics consultants currently practicing in hospital settings, the Certificate in Medical Ethics is designed with practicing clinicians in mind.
 While the content is tailored toward their needs, the delivery of the curriculum is designed to be flexible to a professional’s busy schedule.
 The program is aimed at providing both the conceptual framework of contemporary bioethics as well as practical skills needed for the successful conduct of clinical ethics case consultation.

 Medical Ethics Program Director,

 All courses will be available online

 The certificate consists of 12 credits, divided between four courses, which are meant to be taken in sets of two concurrent 3-credit courses over one academic year.

 The certificate program will be offered online through WSU’s Global Campus.
 Most of the course content and activities will take place asynchronously in the online course space.
-Students are also expected to attend a synchronous online meeting every other Monday from 4:00 p.m. – 7:30 p.m.
+Students are also expected to attend a synchronous online meeting.
+For Fall semester 2022, this will occur every other Monday from 4:00 p.m. – 7:30 p.m.